 Denton Village Surgery

-Social Prescribing Line Workers
+Social Prescribing Link Workers – SPLWs

 Social prescribing enables patients referred by general practice, pharmacies, multi-disciplinary teams, hospital discharge teams, allied health professionals, fire service, police, job centres, social care services, housing associations and voluntary, community and social enterprise (VCSE) organisations get the right care for them.